nickrigby/nickrigby.github.io/_posts/2017-02-11-deploying-magento-2-with-composer-and-envoyer.md

 {% endhighlight %}

  - **Line 1:** Nothing new here, we simply move into the folder for the code that is being deployed.
- - **Line 2:** Using the Magento CLI , we [generate all of the static content](http://devdocs.magento.com/guides/v2.1/config-guide/cli/config-cli-subcommands-static-view.html), which includes compilation of LESS files etc. _Note:_ You'll see that I am specifiying two languages: en_US and en_GB.
+ - **Line 2:** Using the Magento CLI , we [generate all of the static content](http://devdocs.magento.com/guides/v2.1/config-guide/cli/config-cli-subcommands-static-view.html), which includes compilation of LESS files etc. _Note:_ You'll see that I am specifying two languages: en_US and en_GB.
 If you're using different languages, be sure to add theme here.
  - **Line 3:** Again, using the Magento CLI, we setup and [compile all Dependency Injections](http://devdocs.magento.com/guides/v2.0/config-guide/cli/config-cli-subcommands-compiler.html).
  - **Line 4:** Enable Maintenance mode.
 Whaaaaaaaaat!?
 I thought you said this was zero downtime?
 Okay, it really should be, but it is important to do this, and here's why.
 When you run the `setup:upgrade` command on line 5, Magento is going to update the `setup_module` table in the database.
 Since this deployment has not been activated yet, we have a moment where we could have a potential mismatch between the code and what is in this table, which could cause an error.
 Essentially, this step just gives us an extra safety net.
  - **Line 5:** Run the upgrade script to update any module schemas in the database.